Tarang74/CAB202-Tutorials-Template/README.md

 Each commit maintains a history of the files that are in that branch.
 These commits are stored locally and must be uploaded onto GitHub for external access.

-To "push" your changes onto a remote repository (like GitHub), click Sync changes.
+To "push" your changes onto a remote repository (like GitHub), click `Sync changes`.
 Alternatively, you can click the icon (with two arrows in a circle) on the Status Bar in VS Code (on the bottom-left).

 Additional support for version control can be found here:
 [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview#_working-in-a-git-repository)